 When you consume white bread, its starch content is broken down into sugar in your saliva.
 This transforms the bread into a sticky substance that adheres to your teeth and gums which may cause infections.

 Popcorn particles get stuck in your teeth and generate massive amount of bacteria.
 Those crunchy kernels at the bottom of the container can also contain sharp hulls which can crack your teeth or result in gum cuts.

 Pickles are the worst nightmare for a tooth.
 Mixing vinegar and veggies sounds tasty but the presence of strong acidic vinegar poses serious risk to your teeth.
 In the absence of proper oral hygiene, enamel erosion is inevitable.

 These ten foods aren’t the only bad foods for your teeth, remember these guidelines in general as you choose what to eat, and how to maintain your oral hygiene in your daily life.
-If you have any questions about diet and your teeth, ask your local Phoenix dentist what their suggestions are, and they’ll be glad to help you!
+If you have any questions about diet and your teeth, ask your local Phoenix, AZ, dental office what their suggestions are, and they’ll be glad to help you!